 Night terrors, which you’ve probably heard of in human children, also happen to many species of parrots.
 Cockatiels seem to be most commonly afflicted, but it can happen to parakeets as well so it’s important to be prepared.

-The night terrors that Toby had were scary for both of us.
+The night terrors that Toby had were alarming for both of us.
 I would be woken in the middle of the night by the sounds of Toby crashing around in her cage, flying around madly and blindly into the cage bars without being able to stop herself.
 This can be extremely dangerous because a parakeet can severely injure himself, possibly fatally.

 I’m lucky that our house is all on one level and I’m not very far from the cage at night, even though it’s in the dining area.
-I really don’t know what to suggest to someone who’s birds sleep on a different floor than they do, short of a baby monitor, although that might seem excessive!
+I really don’t know what to suggest to someone who’s birds sleep on a different floor than they do, short of a Baby Monitor, although that might seem excessive!

 At any rate, I would wake up to the sounds of Toby crashing around and bolt out of bed to the dining room.
-To calm the parakeet down you must bring up the lights a bit and speak very gently to him – as soon as the lights come up enough he will probably stop flying around, but he may seem dazed and not recognize you.
+To calm the parakeet down bring up the lights a bit and speak very gently to him – as soon as the lights come up enough he will probably stop flying around, but he may seem dazed and not recognize you.

 I never advocate putting your hands in the cage after dark, so I don’t advise taking your bird out to comfort him.
 I firmly believe that in this state there’s no guarantee he will know who you are and find your touch comforting instead of more alarming.
 I did, after a particularly awful fright, feed Toby a little millet through the bars to lure her out of a bad spot.